ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 -   registers used to synchronize the different CMSIS-Stream instances, if any

+## Entry-point Functions

+CMSIS-Stream has two entry-points, one for controls and services, and a second one used as callback for notifications of data transfers :

+void arm_stream (uint32_t command, PTR_INT ptr1, PTR_INT ptr2, PTR_INT
+ptr3);

+void arm_stream_io (uint32_t fw_io_idx, void \*data, uint32_t length);

+### Two entry points

+The first control API has four parameters, three data parameters and a command with values :

+-   **STREAM_MEMREQ** : the application asks for the amount of memory needed to schedule the graph, the function returns the amount of memory for each memory bank (see "1.1.2 processor characteristics").
+    The other parameters are :

+    -   A function pointer to the **firmware of the platform**, in charge of the low-level abstraction of the hardware controls.
+        Example of commands for "fw_entry_point (int,\*,\*,\*)":

+        -   Return the details of current processor: its index, architecture and FPU options

+        -   Control a semaphore

+        -   Call one on the three functions used to control the device drivers : "set", "start", "stop" (see "2) The graph boundaries")

+    -   Read the time information computed from a SYSTICK global counter increment.

+    -   A pointer to the list of SWC entry points, and a pointer to their respective manifests (see "1.3 SWC manifests")

+    -   A pointer to the "graph description text" to be compiled to "binary graph structure"

+-   **STREAM_RESET** : pointers memory banks are provided to
+    "arm_stream()" which can initialize its instances and the SWC instances of the graph.

+-   **STREAM_RUN** : the graph of components is scheduled (the linked-list of the "binary graph structure" is parsed, see "3) Linked list of SWC")

+-   STREAM_END : the application releases memory

+The second control API has three parameters : the index of the device driver calling this function, the base address of the buffer, the size of the buffer.
+The "index" is given in the platform IO manifest (see "1.2.4 The ID of the hardware port").
+Data format and interleaving is described at "A.3.1 Data format fields common to all streams".

+### Calling sequence

-The main CMSIS-Stream instance is called by the application to compute the amount of memory needed to execute the graph : memory of the arcs and each SWC instances of the graph.
+The main CMSIS-Stream instance is called by the application to compute the amount of memory needed to execute the graph : memory of the arcs, the SWC instances of the graph, the buffers used for IOs (command "STREAM_MEMREQ" above).

-In a second step, the application provides memory pointers to the memory banks requested, and calls the CMSIS-Stream instance for the activation of the IOs at the boundary of the graph, the memory initialization of each CMSIS-Stream instances and all SWC.
-Finally the application lets the graph being scheduled by CMSIS-Stream.
+In a second step, the application provides memory pointers to the memory banks requested, and calls the CMSIS-Stream instance to activate of the IOs at the boundary of the graph, for the memory initialization of each CMSIS-Stream instances and all SWC (command "STREAM_RESET" above)

+Finally the application lets the graph being scheduled by CMSIS-Stream (command "STREAM_RUN" above).

-The description of the scheduling of the graph consists in explainations of
+The description of the scheduling of the graph consists in :

--   the content of the manifests of the platform and the manifests of the SWC
+-   the content of the **manifests** of the platform and the manifests of the SWC (below paragraph "1) Platform and SWC manifests").

--   the way the IOs are sharing data with the ring buffers at the boundary of the graph
+-   the way the **IOs** are sharing data with the ring buffers at the boundary of the graph (below paragraph "2) The graph boundaries").

--   the description of the linked-list and the connexions between arcs and nodes
+-   the description of the **linked-list** and the connexions between arcs and nodes (below paragraph "3) Linked list of SWC").

 ## 1) Platform and SWC manifests